 I purchased the plain 18 x 18 pillow cover at Hobby Lobby and using their 40% off coupon made the price $2.99.
 There is a zipper in the back for changing out the covers.
 They have a ton of different types of pillow covers to choose from for all year round.
 The 18 x 18 pillow form and covers can also be found at Amazon, Walmart, JoAnns, Micheals and Hobby Lobby.

-I have been wanting to use HTV for a pillow for quite sometime, but never got around to it.
+I have been wanting to use HTV for a pillow for quite some time, but never got around to it.
 You know what I mean?
 I have used HTV before but for very small designs.
 Nothing big like this or with different colors.
 Any questions I have I grab The Ultimate Silhouette Guide book I downloaded from Silhouette School.
 Her instructions are very easy to learn and follow.

 I used my Silhouette to design the truck with a Christmas tree and spell out Merry Christmas.
 I actually put two different designs together of the truck and tree to make this design work.

 Iron the pillow cover and then place a thick towel inside of the pillow so when you iron down the vinyl the zipper won’t get in the way.
 Lay your design where you want it and lay a piece of parchment paper over that.
 Follow the directions which came with the HTV for iron settings and how long to iron the HTV.
-While your iron is on the parchment paper, press HARD for the amount of seconds in the instructions.
+While your iron is on the parchment paper, press HARD for the number of seconds in the instructions.
 Don’t push your iron back and forth.
 Just press hard in one area, move to another area and press hard again until you have covered the whole design.

 Let cool for a few seconds and slowly pull off the plastic and your design will be left on the pillow cover.

-If while pulling off the plastic cover and some of the vinyl hasn’t adhered to the pillow cover, just repeat the process again until the vinyl is secure to the pillow cover.
+If while pulling off the plastic cover and some of the vinyl hasn’t adhered to the pillow cover, just repeat the process again until the vinyl is secured to the pillow cover.
 The main reason for that happening is not pressing hard enough with your iron.

 Next lay the next piece to be ironed.
-I used glitter HTV for the tree and I love how it sparkles when light hits it.
+I used glitter HTV for the tree and I love how it sparkles when the light hits it.
 Repeat the transfer process for the rest of your design pieces.